 - Once inside, there are several roped-off areas where children cannot go.
 For little wanderers, you may want reins or a sling to carry your smaller ones as they do not take fondly to people crossing over the roped line.

 - A slow walk around the inside may take upwards of 15-20 minutes if you’re a details person.

 - Young children do not need to be covered, but it’s advisable for children from adolescence onward to be covered in the same way as adults – full arms and legs, and also head for women.

 - Women and men have separate entrances, but your group can rejoin immediately after.
 Young boys can go with their mothers.

 - Your robes must be respectfully worn for the duration of your visit once inside the courtyard walls, avoiding exposed skin (easier said than done when children are tugging off you, I know).

-(Top tip – if you really fancy the idea to dress up and experiencing part of the local culture, then you can deliberately come with uncovered legs to be sent to the hire room – there is no problem or shame with this)
+(Top tip – if you really fancy the idea of dressing up and experiencing part of the local culture, then you can deliberately come with uncovered legs to be sent to the clothing hire room – there is no problem or shame with this)